 If we do not give you access to your personal information or decide that we will not correct your personal information, we will provide you with written reasons for our decision within 30 days after the request is made.

 The FOI Act also provides mechanisms for seeking access to, and the correction of, personal information.
 For further information about making an FOI request to DHA please go to Freedom of Information.
-Further information about the relevant operation of privacy and FOI laws in this context is available from our Privacy Contact Officer.
+Further information about the relevant operation of privacy and FOI laws in this context is available from our Privacy Team.